 During the period of enhanced supervision, the default is for trainees to work their normal daytime rostered hours for the week.
 If they choose to work an evening, night or weekend shift during their period of enhanced supervision, that is their prerogative.
 However, their hours should not exceed their standard working hours and they should be working in a shadowing capacity only.
 The details should be discussed and agreed with their educational supervisor and rota writer prior to their return to work.

 In some cases, for example where trainees have undertaken clinical work during their period of absence (eg OOPR/OOPE) a period of enhanced supervision may not be required.
 If both the trainee and ES agree it is not required, this must be documented within the pre-return planning form, with explicit reference as to how the trainee has maintained clinical competence during their period of absence.
 We also recognise that for some returning trainees a more prolonged period of enhanced supervision will be required.
-In cases where there is any deviation from the recommended 10 working day period of enhanced supervision, this must be exception reported (see Appendix 4 of the SOP document) through the SuppoRTT Champion and the SuppoRTT Hub (SuppoRTT_SW@hee.nhs.uk), alongside the trainees Training Programme Director.
+In cases where there is any deviation from the recommended 10 working day period of enhanced supervision, this must be exception reported (see Appendix 4 of the SOP document and the separate form at the bottom of this page) through the SuppoRTT Champion and the SuppoRTT Hub (SuppoRTT_SW@hee.nhs.uk), alongside the trainees Training Programme Director.
 Approval must be granted by the SuppoRTT Champion before it can proceed.
 Once approved, trainees not requiring enhanced supervision can immediately return to all usual clinical duties, including out of hours commitments, upon return.

 Once the period of enhanced supervision is complete, the trainee should arrange a final meeting with their ES.
 The aim of this meeting is to review the trainee’s progress since returning (including completion of any work-based assessments agreed at the pre-return planning meeting) and address any concerns or difficulties the trainee may be experiencing.
 If necessary, the period of enhanced supervision can be extended.
 If this is required, the SuppoRTT Champion and Training Programme Director (TPD)/Head of School should be notified.